UCSD-E4E/engineering_leadership_workshops/resume_cv_tips.md

 3. Rule of thumb for resume lengths:
     1. 1 page for every 10 years of experience.
 4. Keep the included experience relevant to the audience of the resume.
+5. Make the resume/CV easy to navigate by making sections easy to identify.